home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 ## Passive Scanning

 Passive Scanning on Linux can be enabled in the options flow per adapter if the host system runs BlueZ 5.63 or later with experimental features enabled.
-This functionality is available with Home Assitant Operating System 9.4 and later.
+This functionality is available with Home Assistant Operating System 9.4 and later.

 Many integrations require active scanning and may not function when scanning is passive.